ygypt/lang/phonotactics.md

 # phonotactics

-head/body/vowel/tail

-typical blocks are just BV: ka lo ri, etc

-but blocks can end in a tail and be preceded by a head. the head consists of a few select
-"head" consonants, while the tail can consist of either "tail" consonants or any vowel

-head consonants

-l, g, z, p, k, t
+noun blocks are all CV

+consecutive blocks with the same C can omit the C

+for instance and word spelt kakekikoku can be pronounced as kaeiou. any amount of the consonants can be pronounced or omitted to make the sequence easier to say or hear. for instance you could say kaekioku